ibrahimxq/Arduino-Bambu-RFID-Tag-Guide/README.md

 Remember to change the key for each sector trailer, or it will give you an error.

 After you have run and written the new keys, you can dump out its data using the [DumpInfo.ino](DumpInfo.ino) and it will successfully dump.
+After that, you can use the Tag without any problems while dumping, reading, and writing.